- You are Here:

 Flood Insurance Rate Maps (FIRMs) are issued by FEMA to identify different levels of flood risks.
 FIRMs are primarily used for flood insurance purposes, but they also provide a basis for Galveston to regulate development within those areas.
 The location of a property relative to certain flood zones indicates what restrictions may be placed on new and substantially improved construction.
 It’s also important to know where you live in relation to the floodplain so you know your level of risk.
-Contact the Galveston Building Division at 409-797-3620 or visit the 4th floor of City Hall located at 823 Rosenberg to see the current FEMA FIRM (December 6, 2002) to find out which flood zone you live in and what kind of risk you are facing.
+Contact the Galveston Building Division at 409-797-3620 or visit the 4th floor of City Hall located at 823 Rosenberg to see the current FEMA FIRM (August 15, 2019) to find out which flood zone you live in and what kind of risk you are facing.
 The City uses a GIS-based map that includes the effective FIRM and other flood-related information.
-You can view the City’s GIS flood maps here.
+You can view the City’s GIS flood maps.

 INSURE YOUR PROPERTY